edgegap/edgegap-unity-plugin/README.md

 - make your server build iteration as fast as possible,
 - make multiplayer development 10x easier by removing the need to learn Linux, Docker, or Cloud concepts.

+This plugin does not need to be included in your builds, as it's only a development tool and does not have any runtime features.

 ## Install the plugin in Unity

 1. Open your Unity project,